zh1huang/tp/docs/UserGuide.md

 Format: `edit shlv/SHELF_NAME i/INDEX p/PROPERTY v/VALUE`

 &#128221; Only 3 `PROPERTY` can be edited.
 Use `p/purchase cost` to select the cost of the item to edit, or use `p/selling price` to select the item price to edit, or use `p/remarks` to select the remarks of the item to edit.

-&#9888; **Maximum price and cost of any item is $9999.99 (Only allow values with 2 decimal points and below).**

 Example: **Update selling price of item with `index 1` as $30**
 ```